Skip to content

 One way you’ll know your brand marketing is working is when you see a growth in inbound requests.

-We know that very rarely do B2B buyers buy on impulse.
-So there might be a delay between those viewing your brand marketing and them actually coming inbound.
+We know that B2B buyers buy on impulse very rarely.
+So, there might be a delay between them viewing your brand marketing and actually coming inbound.

 But you’ll know your brand marketing and efforts focused on out-of-market buyers are working because buyers will be coming to you inbound.
 Before they go inbound to anyone else.
 Because you are the brand that came to mind first.